Combine expert services and compassion - 2021/2022

 If finding a meaningful career working with people in need of expert services and compassion, and if seeing results from your hard work on a daily basis is something you care about, the Autism and Behavioral Science program will get you on your way.

-Autism and Behavioural Science is also offered as a Weekend College program.
+Autism and Behavioural Science is also offered online.

 Fanshawe's Autism and Behavioural Science program gives you the opportunity to extend your knowledge through student placement positions.
 Applying the principles and techniques learned in the classroom in real-life settings has been the most valuable and rewarding aspect of the program.

 Admission RequirementsChild and Youth Care College Advanced Diploma